Using Transformations in Device Mode

 Note that:

-• To set up a device mode destination, choose the connection mode as Device mode while configuring your destination.
+• Choose the connection mode as Device mode while configuring your destination.

 Device mode option